Top MTB Pedals for the Ultimate Ride

 Time ATAC XC 6

-Time’s ATAC mechanism uses a different motion than SPD.
+The Time ATAC XC 6 uses a different mechanism than SPD.
+It clips uses a different motion than SPD.
 Clips in and out smoothly, self-cleans well in mud.
 The platform provides stability beyond what the eggbeater-style offers.

 Reliable for cross-country racing and general trail riding.
 Not the lightest or cheapest, but consistent performance in varying conditions.